zacstewart/http_options_demo/README.md

 curl -v -X OPTIONS http://localhost:3000/quotations.json
 ```

 The important things to notice with this response is the `Allow` header saying you have read and write permissions here.
-As stated above, anyone may create a new quotation view POST.
-Additionally, the response body contains some minimal instruction for creating a new quotation.
+As stated above, anyone may create a new quotation via POST.
+Additionally, the response body contains some minimal instructions for creating a new quotation.
 It tells you all the parameters you need to know in order to POST.

 ```bash
 curl -v -X OPTIONS http://localhost:3000/quotations/:id.json